Lyraedan/ClassiCubePlus/readme.md

 * Runs on Windows, macOS, Linux, Android, iOS, and in a web browser
 * Also runs on OpenBSD, FreeBSD, NetBSD, Solaris, Haiku, IRIX, SerenityOS
 * Although in various stages of early development, also runs on various consoles

+# What ClassiCubePlus is

+ClassiCubePlus is an experimental classicube extension that I want to build in my free time.

+* Adds infinite terrain

 </details>